tmobile/magentaA11y/not-sure-if-it-is-an-issue.md

 ---

 # Not sure if it is an issue?
-Accessibility testers can encounter barriers that may or may not be actual accessibility issues.
-If you are uncertain if the thing you’ve uncovered is an actual issue follow the steps below to help verify.
+When conducting accessibility testing, testers may come across barriers that could be accessibility-related issues, or they could be unrelated.
+If you're unsure whether the problem you've identified is a genuine accessibility issue, the following steps can help you verify it.

 ## <step-number>1</step-number> Test against Magentaa11y.com
 {: .divider }